ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.shelly/README.md

 ## Changelog

+### 3.0.9 (06.08.2019)
+* (Stübi) - Bugfixing, with the new firmware, Shelly HT sends the humidity by CoAP as it should.
+Division by 2 removed!

 ### 3.0.8 (27.07.2019)
 * (Stübi) - Add device Shelly EM
 * (Stübi) - Add state energy for Shelly Plug S, Shelly PM and Shelly 2.5 in CoAP mode